 When making a personal injury claim, you need to ensure that you start your claim within the relevant time limits.
 The Limitation Act 1980 highlights how long you have to start an injury at work claim.

 Generally, you will have three years to start a claim from the date you were injured.
-However, in certain instances, there may be exceptions to this time limit, such as:
+However, in certain instances, there may be exceptions to this time limit.
+This applies to those under the age of 18 and those lacking the mental capacity to handle their own claim.

-Contact our advisors to see whether you still have enough time to start a claim for bulging disc compensation.
+Contact our advisors to see what these exceptions are or whether you still have enough time to start a claim for bulging disc compensation.
 They could also provide you with additional information regarding personal injury claims for accidents at work.

 What Types Of Work Could Cause A Bulging Disc?